gvwilson/thirdbit/src/fiction/makers-return/index.md

 I have promised to repair the Foxes' cart by sundown.
 Perhaps we can play tag some other time."
-The buzzing undertone of Dockety's voice hadn't changed, but Sindy still wasn't used to the bot referring to itself as "I".
+The buzzing undertone of Dockety's voice hadn't changed, but Sindy still wasn't used to it referring to itself as "I".

 "Sure," she said,
 trying to to keep the disappointment out of her voice.